-Ingredients1 cup butter, softened 1/2 cup sugar 1/4 cup light brown sugar, packed 1 egg 1/2 cup light molasses 3 cups flour 1 teaspoon kosher salt 1/2 teaspoon baking soda 1 teaspoon ground cinnamon 1 teaspoon ground ginger
+Ingredients1 cup butter, softened 1/2 cup sugar 1/4 cup light brown sugar, packed 1 egg 3 cups flour 1 teaspoon kosher salt 1/2 teaspoon baking soda 1 teaspoon ground ginger 1 teaspoon ground cinnamon

 - Put butter, sugar, brown sugar, molasses, and egg into the bowl of a standard electric mixer.

 - Mix at low speed for 30 seconds and then at medium speed for 2 minutes.